 In AS/NZS 1170.2 (2011) for elevations below 50 m, 1000 m fetch was used when the surface roughness impact was estimated.
 In this study, we applied a somewhat different approach.
-First, each CORINE-land use class was interpreted to roughness lengths following the technique applied in the production of the Finnish Wind Atlas (Tammelin et al., 2013).
-We were interested in this work in very high resolution spatial variation of wind speed in typically highly variable terrain mosaic composed of forests, fields, lakes, clear cut areas etc. The detailed structure of wind flow in this kind of heterogeneous terrain is very complex (e.g. Dupont and Brunet, 2008).
-One dominant feature is rapid deceleration of wind when wind encounters

-- 35 forest edge.
-In Finnish conditions the main wind damage are found typically within one to two mean stand heights from the upwind forest edge (Peltola et al., 1999b).
-When estimating the impacts of upwind conditions on wind speed in the location that was of interest, we used 500 m fetch to calculate the effective roughness (z{eff}).
-As the conditions close to the place of interest have a larger importance than the values at a further distance, each 20 m grid cell did have a weighting factor (we), which was presumed to follow normal distribution (Eq.
+First, each CORINE land-use class was interpreted to roughness lengths following the technique applied in the production of the Finnish Wind Atlas (Tammelin et al., 2013).
+We were interested in this work in very high-resolution spatial variation in wind speed in typically highly variable terrain mosaic composed of forests, fields, lakes, clear-cut areas etc. The detailed structure of wind flow in this kind of heterogeneous terrain is very complex (e.g., Dupont and Brunet, 2008).
+One dominant feature is rapid deceleration of wind when wind encounters a forest edge.
+In Finnish conditions the main wind damages are found typically within one to two mean stand heights from the upwind forest edge (Peltola et al., 1999b).
+When estimating the impacts of upwind conditions on wind speed in the location that was of interest, we used 500 m fetch to calculate the effective roughness $(z{eff})$ .
+As the conditions close to the place of interest have a larger importance than the values at a further distance, each 20 m grid cell had a weighting factor (we), which was presumed to follow normal distribution (Eq.
 2) having variance of 150 m.
-With these assumptions the weighting of - 40 each grid is as demonstrated in Fig. A2.
-The weight of the closest grid square is about 11 % and the furthest grid square located

-500 m upwind has the weight of only 0.04 %.
-With no doubt, this formula is a simplification of a very complex issue as the exact impact of roughness elements on wind flow depend, beside terrain properties also on the characteristics of prevailing air flow.
-However, when aiming in computationally light applications all these issues cannot be taken into account and the approach selected here gives a realistic interpretation of the complicated issue.
+With these assumptions the weighting of each grid is as demonstrated in Fig. A2.
+The weight of the closest grid square is about 11 % and the furthest grid square located 500 m upwind has a weight of only 0.04 %.
+This formula is doubtless a simplification of a very complex issue as the exact impact of roughness elements on wind flow depend, beside terrain properties also on the characteristics of prevailing air flow.
+However, when we want to have an application that is computationally so light that it can be utilized easily, all these issues cannot be taken into account and the approach selected here gives a realistic interpretation of the complicated issue.